A Grammar of Model Analysis: Grama

 Now we have a complete model with which to conduct our analysis.

-We are interested in determining a plate thickness that gives a chance of failure less than 1 in 100.
-To estimate the probability of failure (POF), we will use a Monte Carlo simulation technique (Chapter TODO) with the probabilistic model we just constructed.
+We are interested in determining a plate thickness that produces a chance of failure less than 1 in 100.
+To estimate the probability of failure (POF), we will use a Monte Carlo simulation technique with the probabilistic model we just constructed (see Section 9.4 for more details).

-To start, we will analyze a plate with thickness \(1/48\)”; the lower end of sizes considered in our dataset.
+To start, we will analyze a plate with a thickness of \(1/48\)”, the lower end of sizes considered in our dataset:

 (